BrookTsui/BrookTsui.github.io/_pages/interest.md

 From both theoretical and experimental aspects, neutrino physics is a subject not to be missed.
 Moreover, I secretly believe it is probably one of the rare subjects where **theories and experiments parade abreast** as of now.

 # Dark Matter

+*"What is this flame in darkness whose sparks are the stars?"*

+I like this verse written by Tagore, and think it as the verse associated to dark matters, the unseen world flotting around us whose only emergence is via the possible portals.

 Except for the beauty, GR is also indispensable in the study of particle physics.
 That the discrepancies from the SM can be revealed by GR should not be mysterious since only by GR one can see the large-scale quantum world, whence arises the dark matter.